Thinkwise/docs/docs/sf/menus.md

 ![](../assets/sf/image110.png)

-Figure 86: 'Accessible objects' tab with 'Menu'
+*'Accessible objects' tab with 'Menu'*

 By clicking on the ![](../assets/sf/image111.png) *Investigate accessible objects…* task the popup below opens.
 It can be indicated here for which platform the shortest path must be determined to a table, report, task or variant.

 ![](../assets/sf/image112.png)

-Figure 87: Popup to determine the shortest path to an object
+*Popup to determine the shortest path to an object*

 The result then shows via which steps the object can be accessed.

 ![](../assets/sf/image113.png)

-Figure 88: Steps when determining the shortest path
+*Steps when determining the shortest path*

 By clicking on the table, information about this table appears on the right and this can be modified.
 An additional function that becomes available when this table is selected is the ![](../assets/sf/image114.png) *Expand* task.
 By clicking on this the following tasks, details, look-ups and reports of the selected table are displayed.

 ![](../assets/sf/image115.png)

-Figure 89: 'Footsteps' when determining a path
+*'Footsteps' when determining a path*

 Sometimes you know until what level you want to expend.
 If this is the case it is possible to insert the depth in the pop-up.